iJoinSolutions/terraform/website/source/docs/providers/aws/r/s3_bucket_object.html.markdown

 The following attributes are exported

-* `id` - the id of the resouce corresponds to the ETag of the bucket object on aws.
+* `id` - the id of the resource corresponds to the ETag of the bucket object on aws.